wp-plugins/easy-digital-downloads-keep-add-to-cart/readme.txt

 **Languages**

-Easy Digital Downloads - Location Export as been translated into the following languages:
+Easy Digital Downloads - Keep AddToCart as been translated into the following languages:

 1. English